dustinpfister/test_threejs/views/demos/r146/quaternion-getaxis/README.md

 # quaternion-getaxis r146 demo

 It would seem that there is no method to get an axis vector and angle from a quaternion in the event that such values are not known.
 So for this demo I am looking into this subject.
+I have found a stack overflow post on this subject that was very helpful and I should link to it in any post in which I might use what I worked out here.

 ## Resources